swzy/swzy.github.io/about.md

 <p>I am a Big Data Software Developer for State Farm.
 My head is currently in the (AWS) Clouds!</p>

+<p>I've attended numerous hackathons and spend most of my free development time on Android Augmented Reality (AR) applications.</p>

 <p>During my time at University I gained extensive experience tutoring in Molecular Biology, Organic Chemistry, and Calculus.
 I also worked a stint as a Library Associate so if you need help finding something let me know!</p>

-<p>I attended variety of hackathons and spent most of my free development time on Android Augmented Reality (AR) applications.</p>

 <h2>Skills and Experience</h2>